 How Attention Works in This Framework

-This is what I pay attention to in therapy.
+In therapy, I pay attention to how your attention works.
 Not just the content of what you're telling me, but the way your attention organizes the telling.
 What you move toward and what you move away from.
 What you elaborate and what you skip.
 What you feel and what you report feeling, which are often not the same thing.
+Where you go vague at exactly the moment precision would be revealing.
 The patterns show up in the room, in real time, in the way you relate to me and to the material we're working with.
-That's where the most useful work happens.

 What Sessions Feel Like